-Collins: GOP bill would affect 'most vulnerable'
+Source: CBO report on health care bill not expected Monday

 Collins' comments came after Vice President Mike Pence pledged the bill, which among other things would eliminate enhanced funding for Obamacare's Medicaid expansion, would ultimately strengthen Medicaid.
 He and other top administration officials argue that states would gain flexibility to overhaul their traditional Medicaid programs through block grants or per-enrollee caps, allowing them to save money that could be used to stave off losses of coverage.

+In a statement Sunday, the Centers for Medicare and Medicaid Services said the bill had funding that would "ensure" low-income adults had access to affordable and quality care.
+In the statement, the agency argued states would devise their own plans to help people with low incomes, and CMS Administrator Seema Verma said her agency would partner with states to help them.

-Collins said Sunday that she saw it "very differently" and pointed out that the bill would lower spending on Medicaid by about three-quarters of a trillion dollars by 2026 compared to current law.
+Collins said Sunday that she saw things "very differently" from the way the administration was pitching the legislation and pointed out that the bill would lower spending on Medicaid by about three-quarters of a trillion dollars by 2026 compared to current law.

 Collins has said she plans to vote against the bill, reiterating the position in the Sunday interview.
-Kentucky Republican Sen. Rand Paul, who has criticized the bill for not being conservative enough, has also said he will vote against the bill.
+Paul, who has criticized the bill for not being conservative enough, has also said he will vote against the bill.

-Senate Majority Leader Mitch McConnell needs support from 50 of the 52 GOP senators to advance the bill and cannot pass it if any other Republican comes out against it.
-Given that razor-thin margin, McConnell announced Saturday evening he would postpone a vote on the bill because Republican Sen. John McCain is recovering from a surgery in his home state of Arizona.
+Collins said she was unsure if the bill would pass, while Paul, in an interview on "Fox News Sunday," said he thought support existed for a "narrow, clean repeal" of Obamacare.

 Senate Republicans unveiled a new version of the bill on Thursday.
 It includes a provision Texas Republican Sen. Ted Cruz has advocated to allow insurers to offer insurance plans that don't meet the standards of Obamacare if they also sell policies that comply with the law.
 Collins said Cruz's plan was "unworkable," echoing the language of two leading insurance lobbying groups on Friday.